bignosethethird/af-ZA_joomla_lang/README.md

 ### Create an account for yourself on Github

 Got to https://github.com and sign up for the free option.
 No need to part with any money!
 You need to do this if you want to be able to contribute back into a language pack, or want to manage your own language pack.

 * Configure yourself in Git

+*(TO DO - needs updating to TFA)*

 Set your user name, email address and password up if this is the only Git account that you are likely to use.
 Only set your password up like this if you are on your personal computer: